-Bloomington, Ind.— Cook Medical has launched a suite of salivary duct access products that offer minimally invasive options for the treatment of obstructive salivary gland disease.
+Bloomington, Ind., March 18, 2013 — Cook Medical has launched a suite of salivary duct access products that offer minimally invasive options for the treatment of obstructive salivary gland disease.
 Minimally invasive treatment of obstructive salivary gland disease can reduce the need for invasive open surgery.1

 The most prevalent obstructive salivary gland disease is obstruction by salivary duct stones.
-Salivary duct stones account for approximately 50 per cent of major salivary gland diseases.3 Obstruction by salivary duct stones is known as sialolithiasis and affects men (generally, middle-aged) twice as often as women.
+Salivary duct stones account for approximately 50 percent of major salivary gland diseases.3 Obstruction by salivary duct stones is known as sialolithiasis and affects men (generally, middle-aged males) twice as often as women.
 If sialolithiasis is not treated, the obstructed area can become infected.4

 Cook Medical’s new salivary duct access tools create a working channel through which physicians can treat obstructive salivary gland disease.
 The soft-tip wire guide is used to access the salivary duct through the duct opening and maintain ductal access throughout the procedure.
 Flexible serial dilators are introduced over the wire to expand the opening and prepare the salivary duct for the introduction of procedural instruments.
 The Kolenda introducer sheath is passed over the wire to create an open working channel into the salivary duct.
 The sheath serves to protect the ductal wall and allow for easy insertion and removal of the procedural instruments.

 The stone extractors, including the NGage and the NCircle, have baskets that are made of nitinol “memory” wire, which allows the baskets to retain their shape following torsion.
 The baskets are used to manipulate and remove salivary stones.